pivotal/docs-tap/scst-scan/tanzu-supply-chain/create-supply-chain-workload.hbs.md

 ## <a id="create-and-apply-workload"></a> Create and apply workload

-This sections covers how to create a workload from an existing [supply chain](./create-supply-chain-with-app-scanning.hbs.md).
+This sections covers how to create a workload from an existing [supply chain created in the previous page](./create-supply-chain-with-app-scanning.hbs.md) that was created using SCST - Scan 2.0 and with either the Trivy Supply Chain Component or Customized Scanning Component.

 1. Use the Tanzu Cartographer plug-in to create a workload from a specific supply chain: